climate-change-in-the-EU/climate-change-in-the-EU.github.io/README.md

 We expect that an equivalent can be created for a corresponding timespan in future years, affording at most an equal amount of processing work, or indeed less work as soon as the primary data is once again available from the GESIS portal.

 ## 9. Visualization
+The visualization consists of an interactive map and four charts that will be shown when clicking within the borders of a country on the map.
+The interactive parts of the map cover all member states of the European Union.
+Out of the four charts, two provide an overview of answers by the public to a Eurobarometer question, and each of the other two shows data from one of the sets we merged into D2.
+Thus, only half of the Eurobarometer data we processed is currently being used for visualization.

+The interactive map is built with the help of [``leaflet.js``](https://leafletjs.com), a JavaScript library providing functions for constructing overlays from maps.
+Additionally, we rely on the ``leaflet-ajax`` plugin to import the geometrical shapes of EU countries from a geoJSON dataset which is in the public domain.

+Plotting the graphs on demand is done by forwarding necessary information about the country area that the user has interacted with to [``plotly.js``](https://plot.ly/javascript/), another JavaScript package that helps in creating interactive maps.
+The user can add as many countries as they like to the diagrams by clicking on the corresponding map area.

 ## 10. RDF assertion of the metadata